-When most people think of beaches, they envision swimsuit-clad sunbathers catching some rays, children building sand castles and surfers riding the waves.
-They picture sand volleyball players and seashells along the shore.
+When most people think of beaches, they envision swimsuit-clad sunbathers catching some rays, children building sandcastles and surfers riding the waves.
 But for some, the word "beach" calls to mind a sense of freedom.
 It represents a place where they can be their authentic selves — right down to their literal skin and bones.

-So whether you're a curious newbie who wants to see what all the hype is about, or you're a seasoned naturalist who wants to add more destinations to your resume, these are the places to check out for the best clothing-optional experience.
+Whether you're a curious newbie who wants to see what all the hype is about or you're a seasoned naturalist who wants to add more destinations to your resume, these are the best nude beaches in the U.S.

 Found near the eastern tip of Hawaii's Big Island, Kehena Beach is one of the world’s only nude-friendly black-sand beaches.
 The strip of sand is no more than 75 yards long, and the whole beach is enclosed by a 30-foot high rock cliff.
 On both sides are rocky peninsulas that create a cove.